Atul952/Archery-sight/README.md

 Reticle and distance indicator color inversion based on background color

 Requirements
-opencv for android version 10 - Download link - https://opencv.org/releases/
+opencv for Android version 10 - Download link - https://opencv.org/releases/
 Android Studio Ladybug
 Language - Kotlin
-API level ?
+API level 35
-The app is tested on android phone with 8 GB ram and aspect ratio 16:9.
+The app is tested on an Android phone with 8 GB of RAM and an aspect ratio of 16:9.